Introduction

 <styles>:

-Describes style (lv_style_t) objects that can be referenced (and shared) by Widgets and Components later.
+Describes style (lv_style_t) objects that can be referenced by Widgets and Components later.

 <view>:

-Specifies the appearance of the Widget or Component by describing the children and their properties.
+Specifies the appearance of the Widget, Component, or Screen by describing the children and their properties.

 This is a simple example illustrating what an LVGL XML Component looks like.
 Note that only the basic features are shown here.